-The woody and hollow stems feature lush lance-shaped green foliage, and the lower cane has a striking golden yellow-green tortoiseshell pattern and distinct compressed internodes (the stem section between two joints).
+Native to China, the woody and hollow stems of golden bamboo feature lush, lance-shaped green foliage, while the lower cane has a striking yellow-green tortoiseshell pattern and distinct compressed internodes (the stem section between two joints).

 |Botanical Name||Phyllostachys aurea|

 |Plant Type||Shrub, tree, rhizome|

 |Mature Size||8–20 ft. tall, 12-25 ft. wide (clumps of canes), 1–2 in. thick (individual canes)|

 |Soil Type||Moist but well-drained|

 |Soil pH||Neutral, acidic|

 Golden Bamboo Care